ychulovskyy/wix-ui/docs/icons-future.md

 There are a few things to consider:

 Suppose the core checkbox component uses `context.icons.checkmark`.
-Someone wants to create a theme where checkboxes have an “✕” icon instead, and changes `context.icons.checkmark accordingly`.
-Suddenly text inputs begin to show “✕” as an indicator of successful validation, because they also use `context.icons.checkmark`
+Someone wants to create a theme where checkboxes have an “✕” icon instead, and changes `context.icons.checkmark` accordingly.
+Suddenly text inputs begin to show “✕” as an indicator of successful validation, because they also use `context.icons.checkmark`.

 Even if components use semantic names for icons the problem still exists.
 Imagine two components that have a button for incrementing their value.
 They both use `context.icons.increment`, but in one component it should look like “+”, and in the other like “▴”.